What is Continuing Professional Education (CPE)?

 CPAs must never claim more than the CPE credits recommended by CPE program sponsor, even if the member believes the program should have provided more credits.
 If this situation arises, it’s recommended to discuss the issue with the NASBA directly.

 CPAs enjoy a wide range of freedom to participate in their preferred sponsored programs, but they should only claim credit for activities that genuinely improve their professional competency.

 Furthermore, if members complete only part of a program, then they can only claim credit for the portion they actually completed or attended.

-CFI has designed a program providing over 50 hours of CPE credits that focus mostly on Excel skills, financial analysis, financial modeling, valuation, and business strategy.
+CFI has designed a program providing 80 hours of CPE credits that focus mostly on Excel skills, financial analysis, financial modeling, valuation, and business strategy.